Classical liberalism: Great Britain

-Classical liberalism in Britain traces its roots to the Whigs and radicals, and was heavily influenced by French physiocracy.
-Whiggery had become a dominant ideology following the Glorious Revolution of 1688 and was associated with supporting the British Parliament, upholding the rule of law, and defending landed property.
-The origins of rights were seen as being in an ancient constitution, which had existed from time immemorial.
-These rights, which some Whigs considered to include freedom of the press and freedom of speech, were justified by custom rather than as natural rights.
-These Whigs believed that the power of the executive had to be constrained.
+French physiocracy heavily influenced British classical liberalism, which traces its roots to the Whigs and Radicals.
+Whiggery had become a dominant ideology following the Glorious Revolution of 1688 and was associated with supporting the British Parliament, upholding the rule of law, defending landed property and sometimes included freedom of the press and freedom of speech.
+The origins of rights were seen as being in an ancient constitution existing from time immemorial.
+Custom rather than as natural rights justified these rights.
+Whigs believed that executive power had to be constrained.
 While they supported limited suffrage, they saw voting as a privilege rather than as a right.
 However, there was no consistency in Whig ideology and diverse writers including John Locke, David Hume, Adam Smith and Edmund Burke were all influential among Whigs, although none of them were universally accepted.

 From the 1790s to the 1820s, British radicals concentrated on parliamentary and electoral reform, emphasising natural rights and popular sovereignty.
 Richard Price and Joseph Priestley adapted the language of Locke to the ideology of radicalism.
 The radicals saw parliamentary reform as a first step toward dealing with their many grievances, including the treatment of Protestant Dissenters, the slave trade, high prices, and high taxes.
 There was greater unity among classical liberals than there had been among Whigs.
-Classical liberals were committed to individualism, liberty, and equal rights.
+Classical liberals were committed to individualism, liberty, and equal rights, as well as some other important tenants of leftism, since classical liberalism was introduced in the late 18th century as a leftist movement.
 They believed these goals required a free economy with minimal government interference.
 Some elements of Whiggery were uncomfortable with the commercial nature of classical liberalism.
 These elements became associated with conservatism.

 Classical liberalism was the dominant political theory in Britain from the early 19th century until the First World War.
-Its notable victories were the Catholic Emancipation Act of 1829, the Reform Act of 1832 and the repeal of the Corn Laws in 1846.
+Its notable victories were the Roman Catholic Relief Act 1829, the Reform Act 1832 and the repeal of the Corn Laws in 1846.
 The Anti-Corn Law League brought together a coalition of liberal and radical groups in support of free trade under the leadership of Richard Cobden and John Bright, who opposed aristocratic privilege, militarism, and public expenditure and believed that the backbone of Great Britain was the yeoman farmer.
 Their policies of low public expenditure and low taxation were adopted by William Gladstone when he became Chancellor of the Exchequer and later Prime Minister.
 Classical liberalism was often associated with religious dissent and nonconformism.